joeygordon/hopscotch/README.md

 ## Using Strata

-Play some notes and Strata will map each note to its own selectable rhythm sequence.
+Play some notes with a MIDI input device and Strata will map each note to its own selectable rhythm sequence.
 Each of the 8 voices can be sent to any MIDI channel.

+### Hardware requirements

+- MIDI device to input notes
+- MIDI device to send output to

 ### Select a Sequence